sderuiter77/sderuiter77.github.io/README.md

   - Regular rolls (e.g., 6-5 = 65, 6-4 = 64)
 \`\`\`

-Let's also add a simple script to help with manual deployment:
+Let's also create a simple shell script to help with generating a proper package-lock.json file: